Quinn Kelsey: Operatic career

 For his first outing in the title role, Quinn Kelsey continues to burnish his bona fides as the premier Verdi baritone of his generation.
 Although he never struggled with vocal projection, he favored lyricism throughout, shading his melting legato singing with suggestions of age and indecision rather than barking lines to convey Boccanegra's mounting psychological distress.
 His final utterances sounded appropriately haunted, although his robust tonal beauty remained.
 With the assistance of Fernand Ruiz's costumes, he demonstrated his character's evolution from simple corsair to grand ruler, and throughout the opera's later acts, he reminded the audience that Boccanegra is still a fundamentally good man at his core.

 Kelsey made his role debut as Renato in Verdi's Un ballo in maschera on 20 October 2023 at the Metropolitan Opera.
 Charles Castronovo sang Ricardo and Angela Meade, Amelia.
 The conductor was Carlo Rizzi.
 Zachary Woolfe of The New York Times reported: "One singer required no warming up: the baritone Quinn Kelsey, who seems ever more a pillar of the Met, particularly in Verdi. ...
 His and Meade's back-to-back arias in the third act — her plea "Morrò, ma prima in grazia" into his wounded "Eri tu" — were together the musical highlight on Friday."

 He performed Scarpia in Puccini's Tosca at the Metropolitan Opera for the first time on 12 November 2024.
 The cast included Lise Davidsen in the title role and Freddie De Tommaso as Cavaradossi.
 Yannick Nézet-Séguin conducted.
 The fourth and final performance of the season with this cast (on 23 November) was presented as part of the Metropolitan Opera Live in HD series.
 Jim Pritchard, reviewing the HD performance for the website Seen and Heard International, wrote: "I have seen and heard many wonderful Scarpias but how many have so clearly lived the part as Quinn Kelsey did or sang it with an oleaginous charm so chilling in its masking of wicked evil.
 Rarely has Scarpia’s lascivious sexual advances to Tosca appeared so real and it was a magnificent Met role debut, something Quinn said he had been waiting for since 1997 when singing in the chorus of a Tosca in Hawaii."
 On the other hand, George Loomis of Opera writes: "I'm afraid I can't share the enthusiasm others have for Quinn Kelsey.
 The problems begin with the voice itself, which sounds unattractively woolly and lacking in focus.
 He sings intelligently, but his gruff timbre limits his expressive range.
 As Scarpia, he was a nasty adversary of Tosca, to be sure, but his portrayal lacked an aristocratic dimension, which is part of Scarpia’s persona, however despicable."

+He portrays Haʻalilio in the upcoming Hawaiian language opera Kamalehua: The Sheltering Tree based on said figure's service under Kamehameha III which he also coproduces with Patrick Makuakāne as director and choreographer for the Hawaii Opera Theatre opening in Neal S. Blaisdell Concert Hall in May 2026.